MVP-Team/Project-Aether/README.md

 ## Prerequisites

-Before you begin building the application, you must have the following prerequisites installed on your system:
+Before you begin building the application, the following prerequisites must be installed on your system:

 - [Node.js](https://nodejs.org/dist/v18.13.0/node-v18.13.0-x64.msi)

 ## Building

-If you wish to build the Virtual Desktop Assistant yourself, follow these steps:
+If you wish to build the Virtual Desktop Assistant on Windows yourself, follow these steps:

 ### Step 1